Policies & Forms

 Academic bankruptcy: A student who has been readmitted after an absence of one (1) year (two terms) or more, and whose previous academic record was deficient may, at the time of readmission, submit a request to the Academic Performance Committee that previous work at Beloit be re-evaluated by the registrar on the same basis as credits offered in transfer.
 A minimum of 16 units of credit for graduation must be completed at Beloit College after a student is readmitted.

-Timeline for Spring 2019 Academic Actions & Appeals
+Timeline for Fall 2019 Academic Actions & Appeals

-Thursday, May 30, 2019 by 5:00 p.m.
-CDT: Academic Performance Committee notifies students of appeal results.
+Friday, January 10, 2020 by 4:00 p.m.
+CST: Academic Performance Committee notifies students of appeal results via email.

 Appealing Academic Suspension and Dismissal from Beloit College

 If you have been suspended or dismissed from Beloit College as a result of your academic performance, you are allowed to petition the Academic Performance Committee if you wish to continue on with your Beloit College education immediately.
 (The Academic Performance Committee, a committee of faculty and staff chaired by the Dean of Students, is charged with hearing appeals from students who are seeking an exception to college policy.)
 Before deciding whether to appeal your suspension or dismissal, you should consider the following:

 - Why might it be in your best interest to take a semester or year off from your Beloit College education?
 How confident are you that it is not in your best interest to take some time off from school?
 Are your reasons for wanting to return primarily academic or social, and how does that translate into academically successful behaviors?
 To whom have you talked about your situation (we suggest talking to your advisor and your family), and what is their advice to you?

 - What went wrong that led to your poor academic performance and to what extent have you resolved it?
 From whom do you need help?
 Can you imagine performing better academically without full resolution of the problems that impeded your success?
 Can you document that your problems have been resolved?